Iva Carter

 You don't have to limit yourself to just those cuts of beef, though.
 You can make a delicious sandwich from:

 And in a pinch, 80/20 ground beef makes for a passable Philly cheesesteak.
-But, of course, it does not beat thin sliced steak on a hoagie roll or amoroso rolls.
+But, of course, it does not beat thinly sliced steak on a hoagie roll or amoroso rolls.

-If you are willing to stray even further from tradition, look at chicken or turkey breast as possible options for your sandwich.
+If you are willing to stray even further from tradition, consider chicken or turkey breast options for your sandwich.

-You can also use pork tenderloin, and many people find lamb chops to be a tasty choice.
+You can also use pork tenderloin; many people find lamb chops a tasty choice.

-No matter which type of meat you use, the key is to slice it thinly and cook it quickly over high heat so that it remains juicy and flavorful.
+No matter which type of meat you use, the key is to slice it thinly and cook it quickly over high heat to remain juicy and flavorful.

 Making Philly Cheesesteak Like a Pro

-This is my favorite easy recipe for this iconic sandwich.
-Although it calls for thinly sliced ribeye, I will sometimes substitute flank steak, chuck roast, or other thin sliced steaks from the butcher shop.
+These are my favorite easy recipes for this iconic sandwich.
+Although the first recipe calls for thinly sliced ribeye, I will sometimes substitute flank steak, chuck roast, or other thin sliced steaks from the butcher shop.

 Ingredients